zhoumary/vue-cli-map/README.md

 3. use vuex to manage states
 4. use vue-axios to manage apis
 5. planning driving routing by calculating the min distance startPoint to other points, and do the recursion to get the min passing routes
+6. add loading screen before getting driving routes
-6. use el-dialog to show the driving routing
+7. use el-dialog to show the driving routing
 ```